BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 *   present: report of presence of expression, from Bgee statistical tests and/or from _in situ_ data sources.
 *   absent: report of absence of expression, from Bgee statistical tests and/or from _in situ_ data sources.

-In Bgee, calls of absence of expression are always discarded if there exists a contradicting call of expression, for the same gene, in the same anatomical entity and developmental stage, or in a child entity or child developmental stage.

 ##### <a name="call-quality-column-10"></a>Call quality (column 10)

-Quality associated to the call.
-Permitted values:
+Raw quality associated to the call :

 *   high quality: presence or absence of expression reported as high quality from Bgee statistical tests and/or from _in situ_ data sources.
 *   low quality: presence or absence of expression reported as low quality from Bgee statistical tests and/or from _in situ_ data sources.

-From this quality a `summary quality` is calculated using all calls corresponding to the same gene and condition parameters coming from different experiments and/or data types.
+From this raw quality a `summary quality` is calculated using all calls corresponding to the same gene and condition parameters coming from different experiments and/or data types.

 Quality associated to the call in column `Expression` (column 9) is this `summary quality` and is calculated using following rules: